Iranian Revolution: International impact

 Internationally, the initial impact of the revolution was immense.
 In the non-Muslim world, it changed the image of Islam, generating much interest in Islam—both sympathetic and hostile—and even speculation that the revolution might change "the world balance of power more than any political event since Hitler's conquest of Europe."

 The Islamic Republic positioned itself as a revolutionary beacon under the slogan "neither East nor West, only Islamic Republic" ("Na Sharq, Na Gharb, Faqat Jumhuri-e Islami," i.e., neither Soviet nor American / West European models) and called for the overthrow of capitalism, American influence, and social injustice in the Middle East and the rest of the world.
 Revolutionary leaders in Iran gave and sought support from non-Muslim activists such as the Sandinistas in Nicaragua, the Irish Republican Army (IRA) in Ireland and the anti-apartheid struggle in South Africa, even favoring far-left revolutionaries over Islamist (but ideologically different and strategically harmful) causes such as the neighboring Afghan Mujahideen.
-The revolution itself was supported by the Palestine Liberation Organization.
 In terms of future relevance, the conflicts that originated from the Iranian Revolution continued to define geo-politics for the following decades.

+The revolution itself was supported by the Palestine Liberation Organization (PLO).
+Chairman Yasser Arafat visited Tehran in February 1979 and received a commitment from Ayatollah Khomeini that Iran would promptly "turn to the issue of victory over Israel," while Arafat cited how the revolution in Iran had "turned upside down" the area's strategic balance, including through the PLO's support of underground fighters in Iran.